arschles/athens-azure/README.md

-# athens-azure
-Resources for deploying Athens on Azure
+# Deploying Athens on Azure